 Starting a New Fiscal Year

 - Look back.
 Set aside a couple of hours to review your results from the past year.
 Don’t make any assumptions.
-While many may find themselves down compared to the year before, that will not be the case for every program.
-If you had a down year, try identifying when and where the declines occurred.
-More importantly, though, ask yourself why those declines occurred and what can be done to reduce similar declines in the year ahead.
+If you had a down year, identify when and where the declines occurred.
+If it was an especially good year, determine which strategies and tactics contributed to your success.

 - Set short-term priorities.
-The world’s outlook is still very uncertain and things seem to change with each passing day.
+The world’s outlook remains a bit uncertain in the months ahead.
 Although you’ll need to have goals for the year, it may make sense to establish targets and evaluate progress in 3-month increments.
 Operating in “quarters” will help to keep your program focused and nimble while making it easier to pivot if needed.

-- Keep your eye on the big picture.
-Define success for the year ahead.
+- Keep your eye on the big picture by defining success for the year ahead.
 While there will likely be many things that you’ll be expected to accomplish, set one overarching goal to guide everything you do.
-Ask yourself, “How will I know if I’ve been successful regardless of what changes and challenges come my way?”
+Ask yourself, “How will I know if I’ve been successful regardless of what challenges come my way?”

 Above all, though, remember to pause.
-The change and uncertainty of the past few months has no doubt been taxing on you and those around you.
+The uncertainty of the past year has no doubt been taxing on you and those around you.
 So stop, relax, enjoy some time off, or simply take a deep breath.
 Because when you come back, the fundraising cycle will start all over again.

 AGN Members receive unlimited access to our resources, discounts, and other benefits.
 Click here to learn more.

 Want to stay up-to-date on best practices in annual giving?
 Click here to follow AGN's Page on Linkedin!